chadallison/tsbfl25/README.md

 - Chad: 4 wins when projected to lose
 - JP: 4 wins when projected to lose
+- Andrew: 3 wins when projected to lose
 - Eric: 3 wins when projected to lose
 - Adam: 2 wins when projected to lose
-- Andrew: 2 wins when projected to lose
 - Hank: 2 wins when projected to lose
 - Matthew: 2 wins when projected to lose
+- David: 1 win when projected to lose
 - Isaac: 1 win when projected to lose
 - Josh: 1 win when projected to lose
-- David: 0 wins when projected to lose

 ------------------------------------------------------------------------